Kuppam

-Kuppam is a City in Chittoor district of the Indian state of Andhra Pradesh.
-It is located 115.8 kilometers south-east of Bangalore, the capital city of Karnataka, and 243 kilometers west of Chennai, the capital of Tamil Nadu.
+Kuppam is a town in Chittoor district of the Indian state of Andhra Pradesh.
+It is located 125 kilometres from the district headquarters Chittoor.
 It is the headquarters of Kuppam mandal in the Kuppam Revenue Division.
 The name "Kuppam" means a meeting place or confluence.

 Climate

 Kuppam's climate is classified as tropical.
 When compared with winter, the summers have much more rainfall.
 This location is classified as Aw by Köppen and Geiger.
 The average annual temperature is 22.3 °C in Kuppam.
 The rainfall here averages 680 mm.
 Precipitation is the lowest in February, with an average of 2 mm.
 In October, the precipitation reaches its peak, with an average of 151 mm.
 At an average temperature of 28.0 °C, May is the hottest month of the year.
 At 18.0 °C on average, December is the coldest month of the year.